openmindculture/wp_template/README.md

 ### Set Theme name and Target Directory

 - Create a subdirectory below `themes` matching your theme name.
-- Open `package.json` and edit `build:core`, `"build:scss:sass:theme`, `build:scss:postcss:theme` etc. accordingly.
-- Edit `build:core` to make sure all necessary files will be exported.
+- Open `package.json` and edit the build targets accordingly to make sure all necessary files will be exported.
 - Edit your `style.css` and `theme.json` to match name, author, version etc.

 ### Modify localhost Port and Domain